pub-trivia/trivia-app/README.md

 * [Jackbox games](https://www.jackboxgames.com/) - paid for games that you can invite others to play with you, lots of little animations, and very fun to play.
 * [Quizlet](https://quizlet.com/) - designed for studying with quizzes for math, history, languages etc. You can also create your own quizzes to suit your own study needs.
-* QuizUp - IOS app, you can select a catogory and engage in head to head battles with other random users.
+* [QuizUp](https://www.quizup.com/en) - IOS app, you can select a category and engage in head to head battles with other random users.
 * Lots of websites where you can take all sorts of quizzes yourself, without competing with anyone else.

 These other apps and websites mainly give you the question with no ability to add your own, and no recurring group aspect.